DavidDerhy/api-docs/source/includes/_develop_debug.md

   - The server will return either an error (described in [OAuth2 sec 5.2](https://tools.ietf.org/html/rfc6749#section-5.2) or a json response containing the `access_token` and information about it.

-  - The access token will be of type ["Bearer"](https://tools.ietf.org/html/rfc6750) and needs to be included in the http "Authorization" header of subsequent requests to the API (see [Bearer Token Usage](https://tools.ietf.org/html/rfc6750#section-2.1))
+  - The access token will be of type ["Bearer"](https://tools.ietf.org/html/rfc6750) and needs to be included in the http `Authorization` header of subsequent requests to the API (see [Bearer Token Usage](https://tools.ietf.org/html/rfc6750#section-2.1))

 The required parameters (`client_id`, `client_secret` and the `redirect_url`) are available in the App Manager: